A Counting Lemma for Binary Matroids and Applications to Extremal Problems: Extremal Problems on Graphs and Matroids

 Combined with the trivial upper bound of $\theta(N)\leq 1 - 2^{1-c}$ that follows immediately from Theorem~\ref{thm:gES}, it remains to show that $\theta(N)\leq 1 - 3\cdot 2^{-c}$ when $N$ has a $(c-1)$-codimensional flat that is independent, and that $\theta(N)\leq 1 - 4\cdot 2^{-c}$ when $N$ is $c$-near-independent.

 For $\ell\geq c+k-1$, $c>1$, define $N_{\ell,c,k}$ to be the rank $\ell$ matroid consisting of the union of $BB(\ell,c-1)$ with $k$ linearly independent vectors contained inside the complement of $BB(\ell,c-1)$ in $\FF_2^\ell$.
 This represents the most general maximal case of matroids of critical number $c$ for which $i$ is conjectured to be $3$.
-In Section~\ref{sec:work}, we verify Conjecture~\ref{conj:main} for $N_{\ell,2,1}$ and discuss, using a conditional result as a demonstration, how the tools in this paper could be applied to the general $N_{\ell,c,1}$ case.
+In Section~\ref{sec:work}, we verify Conjecture~\ref{conj:main} for $N_{\ell,2,1}$, the union of an affine geometry and a single other point.
+We then discuss how the tools in this paper could be applied in an approach to the general $N_{\ell,c,1}$ case.